 Imagine: You have just finalised a fantastic name or logo for your new business or product.
-It’s catchy, stylish and most of all, you can hardly contain the excitement to start sharing it with the world and rolling it out on all your signs, brochures, websites and business cards.
+It’s catchy, stylish and you can hardly contain the excitement to start sharing it with the world, and rolling it out on all your signs, brochures, websites and business cards.

-There is just one problem: You have not conducted any searches of similar brands, business names or logos, and you are oblivious as to whether someone else is already using it.
+There’s just one problem: You haven’t conducted any searches for similar brands, business names or logos, and you are oblivious as to whether someone else is already using it.

-Unfortunately, this scenario is not fictional for many small business owners who may not be unaware that they are infringing another person’s intellectual property rights.
+Unfortunately, this scenario is not fictional for many small business owners, who may not be aware that they are infringing another person’s intellectual property rights.
 Just ask the ‘Queen of Tarts’.

 Lesson for new business owners

 Before you pour your savings into your new business venture, do your homework.
 Order a trade mark search for your new brand before you sign off on the advertising, shop fitting, posters and packaging.
 An experienced Registered Trade Marks Attorney is very well positioned to assist you with this.

 The purpose of a trade mark search is to identify any potential risks and liabilities arising from identical or similar brands that are already being used by others.
 A trade mark search will also help show you how strong or weak your brand is, compared with others, and whether it is distinctive enough to be easily distinguished from other competing traders in the market place.
 In other words, it will show you how likely it would be for you to be granted exclusive rights to use your brand, in connection with your goods or services.

 Therefore, a comprehensive and thorough trade mark search is the first step to protecting your business interests.
 Without one, you run the risk of infringing upon another person’s intellectual property rights, and paying thousands in damages as a consequence.